 Add or remove cache servers at runtime without stopping the cache

 Can perform load balancing for client connections to cache servers (at connection time)

 Clients automatically reconnect to a different cache server if their server goes down

 NCache provides a dynamic clustering capability with 100% uptime for the cluster.
 This is due to a peer-to-peer architecture of the cluster where there is no single point of failure.

 A cache cluster is a collection of one or more cache servers with every server connected to every other server in the cluster.
 When a cache cluster is formed, it contains a cluster coordinator that manages all membership to the cluster.
 The coordinator is the oldest server in the cluster (meaning the first server that started).
 If the coordinator ever goes down, this role passes on to the next senior-most server in the cluster.
 This removes any single point of failure in cluster membership management.

-You can find out more detail on our website for Self Healing Dynamic Clustering.
+You can find out more details on our website for Self Healing Dynamic Clustering.